Close Menu

 Extreme experience Stuff

 Mexico offers extraordinary experiences beyond typical tourism.
-“Flying bicycles” at Xel-Ha combine zip-lining with pedaling through the air.
+“Flying bicycles” at Xel-Há combine zip-lining with pedaling through the air.

-Hot air balloons provide sunrise views over Teotihuacan pyramids.
+Hot air balloons provide sunrise views over Teotihuacán pyramids.
 Sierra Norte Mountains feature eight autonomous villages with independent laws, supporting eco-tourism through guided treks.

 Sumidero Canyon boat cruises reveal crocodiles, spider monkeys, and ocelots.
 El Chiflon showcases aquamarine waterfalls.
-Pena de Bernal challenges climbers with its 1,421-foot monolith formation.
+Peña de Bernal challenges climbers with its 1,421-foot monolith formation.

-6. Unique Transportation Stuff
+6. Special Transportation Stuff

-Unique Transportation Stuff
+Special Transportation Stuff

 Trajineras in Xochimilco provide experiences unlike anywhere else.
 These colorful gondola-like boats navigate 170 kilometers of canals through a UNESCO World Heritage Site.